Search skillsforcare.org.uk

 • Local college or university

-You could advertise for students through your local college or university.
+Advertise for students.
 Remember that some students go home when they are on a break from university, and you need to consider how this could impact you.
 You could ask them about this in the application process.

 • Jobcentre Plus

-After the closing date, look through the application forms or CVs and decide who you want to interview.
+After the closing date, look through the applications/CVs to decide who to interview.

-You could use the job description and person specification to rate the applications and shortlist the ones that most closely fit the job and the type of person that you want.
+The job description and person specification can be used to rate the applications and shortlist the ones that most closely fit the job and the type of person that you want.

-You must make sure that this is fair, and you do not discriminate against anyone on the grounds of protected characteristics, for example, their age, race, gender or sexual orientation.
+Ensure the process is fair.
+Avoid discrimination against anyone on the grounds of protected characteristics, for example, their age, race, gender or sexual orientation.

-ACAS has a useful booklet called ‘Delivering equality and diversity’ - the section on recruitment and selection is particularly helpful.
+ACAS ‘Delivering equality and diversity’ brochure provides further information.
 You can also call ACAS on 0300 123 1100 for free and confidential advice.

-Interviewing can be as nervous for you as it is for the person that you are interviewing, so here is a step by step process to guide you through it.
+Interviewing can be as nervous for you as it is for the person that you are interviewing, see ourstep by step process to guide you through it.

-It is better to do the interviews away from your home if possible.
-Your direct payment or personal health budget adviser, local Jobcentre Plus, local library or a support organisation may be able to provide a room that you can use.
+Ideally away from your home if possible.
+Possible locations could be a local Jobcentre Plus, local library or a support organisation may be able to provide a room that you can use.

-Arrange a venue and, if required, arrange for someone to support you.
-Prepare a list of questions that you want to ask each candidate, for example, about what they are like as a person, their work experience, their qualifications and why they want to work for you.
-It is also a good idea to think of a particular situation that is relevant to you and ask them how they would deal with it.
+Arrange a venue and any support required.
+Prepare a list of questions that you want to ask each candidate (work experience, qualifications and why they want to work for you?).
+It is a good idea to think of a particular situation that is relevant to you and ask them how they would deal with it.

 • Allow time between interviews

-Take a break between interviews and make some notes of the answers to your questions.
-This will help you to remember each candidate and make your decision about who to offer the job to.
+Take a break between interviews and make notes.
+This will help you to remember each candidate and make your final decision.

-If you are not sure who to offer the job to, sleep on it, ask for more information, or even re-interview.
-If you did not think that anyone was good enough, then you can re-advertise and interview different people.
+If you are unsure who to offer the job to, sleep on it, ask for more information, or even re-interview.
+If you did not think that anyone is the right fit, you can re-advertise and interview different people.

 The Government also has practical advice to help you to employ people, on their website.